rixx/books.rixx.de/src/reviews/2018/parable-of-the-sower.md

   rating: 3
 ---

-4.5 stars for me, but let's round it up.<br /><br />We see Lauren starting a new religion about God being Change in not-quite-post apocalyptic America.
-I think that's it.<br /><br />I'm not really sure where I stand on the mysticism, but the characters and characterizations and descriptions were so good, it doesn't even matter to my opinion that much.
+4.5 stars for me, but let's round it up.

+We see Lauren starting a new religion about God being Change in not-quite-post apocalyptic America.
+I think that's it.

+I'm not really sure where I stand on the mysticism, but the characters and characterizations and descriptions were so good, it doesn't even matter to my opinion that much.